calvinfo/chrome-dotfiles/README.md

 npm install
 ```

-If you'd like to run browserify and mocha, either install those modules globablly
+If you'd like to run browserify and mocha directly from the command line, either install those modules globablly

 ```bash
 npm install -g browserify mocha